Sensitivity analysis based on Cram{\'e}r von Mises distance: Introduction

 where for $j=1,\cdots, N$, $Y_j$ (resp. $Y_j^{v}$) are independent copies of $Y$ (resp. $Y^{v}$).
-The sharp statistical properties and some functional extensions of the Pick and Freeze method are considered in \cite{janon2012asymptotic}, \cite{pickfreeze} and \cite{radouche}.
-Notice that the Sobol indices and their Monte Carlo estimation are based on order two methods since they derived from the $L^2$ Hoeffding functional decomposition.
-This is the main drawback of this kind of methods.
+The sharp statistical properties and some functional extensions of the Pick and Freeze method are considered in \cite{janon2012asymptotic,pickfreeze,radouche}.
+Notice that the Sobol indices and their Monte-Carlo estimation are order two methods since they derive from the $L^2$-Hoeffding functional decomposition.
+This is their main drawback.
 As an illustration consider the following example.
-Let $X_{1}$ and $X_{2}$ be two independent random variables having the same first four moments (equal e.g. to 1) and such that $\E\left[ X_{1}^{3}\right]\neq \E\left[ X_{2}^{3}\right]$.
+Let $X_{1}$ and $X_{2}$ be two independent standardized random variables having the same third and fourth moments with $\E\left[ X_{1}^{5}\right]\neq \E\left[ X_{2}^{5}\right]$.
 Let us consider the following model